Alice Carlsson: Early life and youth career

 Alice Carlsson was born in Hyssna, Sweden.
 She began her youth football career with her local club, Hyssna IF, before moving to IFK Örby, where she continued her development as a promising young player.

 Club career

 Carlsson has played for several clubs in Sweden.
 She started her senior career at IFK Örby in 2011.
 Over the years, she played for clubs including Qviding FIF, Jitex BK, and IF Brommapojkarna, demonstrating her skills as a reliable defender.

 In 2020, Carlsson joined Hammarby Fotboll, where she become an integral part of the squad and chosen to become the club captain.
 Alice lead her Hammarby side to get promoted up to the highest tier of the Swedish league pyramid, Damallsvenskan in her first year.
 In 2023 she won The Swedish Double (Damallsvenskan and the Swedish Cup).
-In 2024 Alice Carlsson rejected an generous offer from the Italian team Inter Milan to continue to play for Hammarby.
+In 2024 Alice Carlsson rejected a generous offer from the Italian team Inter Milan to continue to play for Hammarby.